kjolley/BIGSdb_documentation/concepts.rst

 ******
 BIGSdb
 ******
 BIGSdb is the software platform - not a specific database.
-There are many instances of BIGSdb databases.
+There are many instances of BIGSdb databases, so referring to 'the BIGSdb' is meaningless.

 .. index::
    single: loci